zachvalenta/jvns.ca/source/_posts/2014-10-02-how-does-sqlite-work-part-2-btrees.markdown

 actually true at all!
 My database has one table, and two btrees.

 Each table has a btree, made up of interior and leaf nodes.
-Leaf nodes contain all the data, and data nodes contain, well, data :)
+Leaf nodes contain all the data, and interior nodes point to other child nodes.

 Every index for that table also has its own btree, where you can look up which row id a column value corresponds to.
 This is why maintaining